losinggeneration/geojson/README.md

 [![GoDoc](https://godoc.org/github.com/losinggeneration/geojson?status.png)](https://godoc.org/github.com/losinggeneration/geojson)
 [![MIT license](https://img.shields.io/badge/license-MIT-orange.svg?style=flat)](https://github.com/losinggeneration/geojson/blob/master/COPYING)

-GeoJSON is an MIT licensed Go library that implements the GeoJSON 1.0 spec.
+GeoJSON is a Go library that implements the GeoJSON 1.0 spec.

 ### About

 This library should make it straight forward to Marshal & Unmarshal GeoJSON objects in Go.
-This library will take care of a bit of some of the work to ensure, for example, the Type is properly set for GeoJSON Objects as defined in the spec.
+For example, this library will try to keep the Type properly set for GeoJSON Objects as defined in the spec during JSON Marshalling.
+In other words, a user doesn't need to explicitly set the Typet field.

 ### Example